Highway 99 Tunnel Program Highway 99 Tunnel Program

 • Installing stone columns for ground densification testing

-• In October 2025, the current in-river geotechnical campaign began and is scheduled to continue until early 2026.
+• The in-river geotechnical campaign began in October 2025 and concluded in February 2026.
 Completed works from this campaign include:

 • Surveying and cleaning the area of riprap and debris